jthywiss/jt-tex-tools/README.md

 ## LaTeX Packages

+*    jtstyle-lncs.sty -- My LaTeX set up for use with LNCS papers
+*    jtstyle-sigplan.sty -- My LaTeX set up for use with SIGPLAN papers
 *    utcs-title.sty -- LaTeX package to add a UTCS tech. report title page
-*    jtstyle-lncs.sty -- My LaTeX set up for use with LNCS papers

 ## BibTeX Bibliography Styles